Home

 603-826-5700

-Experience Charlestown in the 1740s.
+Experience Charlestown, New Hampshire in the 1740s.
 This is an authentic reconstruction settlement.
 You'll find hearth cooking demonstrations, military drills, children's games and more.

 Open: Jun -Oct